yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 ## Graphical fixes

-Textures blits (bit block transfers, a combination of bitmaps) can sometimes work out of bounds by design, by interleaving copy regions. yuzu has to be able to [properly emulate this behaviour](https://github.com/yuzu-emu/yuzu/pull/6289) and return the correct portion, something epicboy had no problem properly implementing for us.
+Texture blits (bit block transfers, a combination of bitmaps) can sometimes work out of bounds by interleaving copy regions, by design. yuzu has to be able to [properly emulate this behaviour](https://github.com/yuzu-emu/yuzu/pull/6289) and return the correct portion, something epicboy had no problem properly implementing for us.